 “Real fearlessness is the product of tenderness.
 It comes from letting the world tickle your heart, your raw and beautiful heart.
 You are willing to open up, without resistance or shyness, and face the world.
 You are willing to share your heart with others.” – Chogyam Trungpa, Shambala: The Sacred Path of the Warrior

 Fear of vulnerability is one of the main obstacles to inner freedom.
 Part of the fear is internal, a message that there is something wrong with us if we show emotion.
 Part of the fear is external, a concern that if we are authentic and reveal ourselves, we risk being hurt by others.
-Either way, our pursuit of inner freedom involves a willingness to step into the unknown, into discomfort.
-When we take the opportunity to open up and remain soft in the face of what comes our way - we actually grow in our ability to be fully ourselves.
+Either way, our pursuit of inner freedom involves a willingness to step into the unknown, and into discomfort.
+When we take the opportunity to open up and remain soft in the face of what comes our way – we actually grow in our ability to be fully ourselves.

 The path of vulnerability involves understanding why we are so afraid to allow more vulnerability in our lives; learning to endure the discomfort in order to connect more with ourselves; finding ways to redefine vulnerability as strength; discovering an inner sense of safety; and seeking support to live more authentically.
 Above all, the journey of vulnerability is about choice: How can we muster the inner strength to understand, face, and transform our fears so that we have the aliveness and authenticity that comes from a willingness to share our truth?

-When we confront our fear or other difficult feelings - really confront them - new possibilities emerge.
+When we confront our fear or other difficult feelings – really confront them – new possibilities emerge.
 When we open our hearts to ourselves, we find the needs behind our emotions and actions.
-Connecting with the needs gives us some space to bypass the stories that feed our fear, such as "rejection," "humiliation," or "betrayal."
+Connecting with our needs gives us some space to bypass the stories that feed our fear, such as “rejection,” “humiliation,” or “betrayal.”
 We also regain more wiggle room by connecting with the humanity of others in stressful moments, with their needs that might lead to their actions or reactions.
 This alleviates our own anxiety because it allows us to take everything less personally, to meet others with compassion, and to keep our hearts open as we engage.